-$300MMin non-dilutive alt protein R&D funding*
+$757MMin non-dilutive alt protein R&D funding*

-78%funding from governments*
+68%funding from governments*

-Three-fourthsfunding for open-access R&D*
+25+countries funding open-access R&D*

-Understanding the current funding landscape
+Dig deeper to understand the current funding landscape

-Our alternative protein research grants tracker compiles publicly available information about non-dilutive alternative protein research funding.
+Our alternative protein research grants tracker compiles details on publicly available information about non-dilutive alternative protein research funding.
 The database focuses on grants with technical aims such as improvements in sensory characteristics or building facilities that will better enable scale-up of technology.
 Our tracker does not include consumer or market research, nor does it include venture capital or private equity investments (that information can be found in our State of the Industry reports).

 With our grants tracker, you can see who is funding alternative protein research (governments vs. industry, including breakdowns by country), how much money has been awarded, whether those funds were awarded to industry or academia, if the results will be made public, and more.
 Use the filter function to slice the data however you see fit to better understand the current state of alternative protein research funding.